Internet Addicts: Is Your Teen Addicted to the Internet?

 Unfortunately, parents and teachers are usually not aware that there is a problem until it becomes serious.
 This is because it is easy to hide what you are doing online and because Internet addiction is not widely recognized by the medical community.
 (Mental health practitioners continue to debate whether this behavior is an "addiction," with some preferring to identify it as "compulsive behavior.")

 How Teenagers Become Addicted to the Internet

-Children and young people can easily become 'hooked' on online activities such as multi-user games, instant messaging, pornography and chat rooms.
+Children and young people can easily become 'hooked' on online activities such as multi-player games, instant messaging, pornography and chat rooms.
 The most vulnerable children, according to the Computer-Addiction Services at Harvard Medical School, are those who are "lonely and bored or from families where nobody is at home to relate to after school."

 Children and teenagers who are unpopular or shy with peers are often attracted to the opportunities for creating new identities in online communities.
 Boys, in particular, are frequent users of online role-playing games, where they assume new identities and interact with other players.
 Although playing these games with thousands of other users may appear to be a social activity, for the introverted child or teen, excessive playing can further isolate them from friends and peers.

-Read more information about: Internet Addiction Causes.
+Read more information about Internet Addiction Causes.

 t Addicts: How to Tell If Your Teenager is Addicted to the Internet

 Harvard Medical School's Computer-Addiction Services identifies the following Internet addiction symptoms:

 - Having a sense of well-being or euphoria while at the computer

 - Craving more and more time at the computer